FuelLabs/fuel-station/fuel-station-book/src/2_getting_started.md

 # Getting Started

-In this chapter, we will enable gasless token transfer via the service, it will run via the testnet, but you can run it locally as well.
+In this chapter, we will enable gasless token transfer via the service.
+The station software runs over a REST endpoint, and typescript client is available to interact with the service.

+The service can be self hosted, or you can use the public instance.
+For the purpose of this example, we will use the public instance hosted over Fuel testnet.

 Look for `gasless-token-transfer` in the `examples` folder at the root of the repository.